mdbootstrap/mdb-ui-kit/docs/getting-started/introduction.md

 ## Quick start

-Looking to quickly add Material Design for Bootstrap to your project?
-Use the Material Design for Bootstrap CDN, provided for free by the folks at MaxCDN.
+Looking to quickly add Bootstrap Material Design to your project?
+Use the Bootstrap Material Design CDN, provided for free by the folks at MaxCDN.
 Using a package manager or need to download the source files?
 [Head to the downloads page.]({{ site.baseurl }}/getting-started/download)